Becoming a fluent reader:

 What is phonics?

 There is no one 'right way' of learning to read but at St Louis we know that being able to recognise the sounds that letters make and how sounds go together to make words is really important.
 This is called 'phonics'.
-We do not have one scheme that we follow but use a combination of resources from 'THRASS' and 'Letters and Sounds'.
+We do not have one scheme that we follow but use a combination of resources from 'Letters and Sounds' and 'THRASS'.

 In Early Years Foundation Stage children learn phonics together.
 In Years 1 and 2 children work in smaller groups depending on their ability.
 This means that they may be working with children who are older or younger than themselves.
 Our phonics sessions take place every Tuesday to Friday morning, straight after Early Work until 9.30am.
 In Years 4 to 6 children have a variety of activities which include phonics, spelling and grammar work, also until 9.30.
 This is one of the reasons why it is really important that your child comes to school on time so that he or she does not miss out on these vital activities.